leaf-web/leaf.js/docs/guides/router.md

 ## Basic Routing

-Routes can be added by providing a url hash and callback `Function`.
+Routes can be added by providing a url path and callback `Function`.

     <html>
         <body>